ERIKA SANBORNE MEDIA PRESENTS

 Cartoon me?
 I Can Cartoon You!

-As a digital media professional, I grew tired of seeing all of the least best versions of free “cartoon me” app portraits shared by friends on social media.
-They were all horrible, imo.
-And since my Photoshop skills are fairly expert-level, I decided to make up my own personal cartoon portrait of myself, manually.
-Since sharing that first image, I’ve made up many people’s cartoon portraits – some for family portraits and others for professional use.
+As a digital media professional, I grew tired of seeing all of the AI-generated “cartoon me” app portraits shared by friends on social media.
+They were not great, imo.
+That is when I decided to make up my own first cartoon self-portrait manually, in Photoshop, using my human skills (not AI).
+Since sharing that first image, I’ve made up many other people’s cartoon portraits – some personal or family portraiture and others for professional use.

 So this is me as a cartoon.